They look like the Darth Vader of insects.

 The Asian longhorned beetle is one of the most serious and destructive tree pests to strike North America.
 So far, this insect has not been found in Fairfax County.

-However, it’s in this country — so far, this insect has been found in the New York City metropolitan area, Chicago, two locations in New Jersey, Toronto and most recently, in Worcester, Mass.
+However, it’s in this country — so far, this insect has been found in the New York City metropolitan area, Chicago, two locations in New Jersey, Toronto, Worcester, Mass., and most recently, in Hollywood, S.C.

 A native of China, this wood boring insect most likely came to our country through packing crates.
 Like many exotic invasive insects, it has no natural enemies to keep the population in control.
 The beetle is slow to spread on its own during the early stages of an infestation, so early detection and reporting is critical to containing it.